Baltimore and Ohio P-7: Preservation

 When the museum received No. 5300, it was then repainted in its original 1927 appearance which included: renumbering to 5300 from No.100, the dual-beam headlight swapped for a single beam Pyle National headlight, and the engine was repainted to the original B&O olive green and gold scheme with the Presidential series name, The President Washington, onto the cab.
 However, since the original B&O herald number plate was not with the engine when it left service, the number plate remained on the smokebox door.
 The locomotive also received another cosmetic repaint in 1981, and the curved coal bunker sides tender remains much as it was in service.

 No. 5300 was initially put on static display at the museum in November 1968, and it subsequently spent the next thirty-seven years sitting outdoors alongside other locomotives, including No. 300 (which was renumbered to its original number, 4500), EMC EA No. 51, Chesapeake and Ohio 4-6-4 No. 490, and Reading 4-8-4 No. 2101.
 While being displayed outdoors, the locomotive would remain exposed to the elements and would cosmetically deteriorate.[10]
 In 2006, No. 5300 was put inside one of the museum's buildings to remain safe out of the elements and received a fresh repaint in its original olive green color.
 During the winter seasons, the locomotive has been temporarily re-lettered The Polar Express, to promote the Museum's Polar Express-themed excursion trains.
 On August 28, 2021, No. 5300 was removed from static display and towed to the museum's locomotive shop for cosmetic refurbishment.
 The cosmetic restoration will likely take over several years.
 The locomotive received a cosmetic restoration to its as-built appearance.
 Currently on static display at the Baltimore and Ohio Railroad Museum in Baltimore, Maryland, it is the only "Pacific" type locomotive built for the B&O to have been preserved.

 In fiction

-The Class P7 also made appearances in Thomas & Friends as the engine Caitlin is based on the streamlined P7d, more specifically engine No. 5304 “President Monroe”.
+The Class P7 also made appearances in Thomas & Friends as the engine Caitlin is based on the streamlined P-7a, more specifically engine No. 5304 “Royal Blue”.